EvenAR/node-simconnect/README.md

 You always start by calling [`open(...)`](https://evenar.github.io/node-simconnect/functions/open.html) which will attempt to open a connection with the SimConnect server (your flight simulator).
 If this succeeds you will get access to:

 -   [`recvOpen`](https://evenar.github.io/node-simconnect/classes/RecvOpen.html): contains simulator information
--   [`handle`](https://evenar.github.io/node-simconnect/classes/SimConnectConnection.html): used for accessing all available SimConnect APIs
+-   [`handle`](https://evenar.github.io/node-simconnect/classes/SimConnectConnection.html): used for accessing the SimConnect APIs

 Example: